Back To Work

 I haven’t been ready to work full time and it’s only because I’m self employed that I have been able to take so much time off.
 (Did you know that statutory bereavement leave is just 3 days?
 You get 2 weeks paternity for your child’s birth but just 3 days for their death.
 It’s crazy).
 I am also very lucky to have a client who has given me the flexibility to work around my grief and its emotional roller-coaster.
 It has given me time to mourn properly and think about what I want to do now that Edward is gone.
 I set up my business largely because of him so that I could spend more time at home and now I need to decide if I should keep going on my own or return to the ad agency world and the stability of a regular job.

 Just a few weeks ago this would have been impossible.
 I was so absorbed by grief that I couldn’t hold productive conversations with prospective clients.
 Who, quite rightly, wants to work with someone who is clearly distraught and constantly distracted?
-My grief demanded that I talk about Edward.
+My grief made me want to talk about Edward.
 I wanted everybody to know what happened to him and to us because it was cathartic.
 But openness like this simply isn’t compatible with business.
 There is very little room for grief in the workplace.
 Furthermore, as well as coming to terms with Edward’s death, we have been learning to adjust to life without a sick child and all the medication and anxiety that came with it.
 We had been in a permanent, 4 year state of anxiety (that I would return to in a flash if I could), and it’s only in retrospect that I can now see how much effect it had.

 Returning to work also means that I will have to end my self-imposed social and professional exile.
 I have cocooned myself away from almost all non-family contact, slipping quietly to and from my client’s office without letting anyone know I’m around.
 I knew this had to change so last week I took my first steps.
 I stayed overnight in London for the first time with one of my oldest friends and met up with another for lunch the next day.
 Between them their kindness reduced me to tears several times.
 They talked about how I could start networking again, who I could speak to and who they knew who could help.
 They even mapped out a plan to help get me back on my feet and arranged some meetings.
-It was very emotional but also reassuring – I know that I don’t have to do this alone and that they will be there to support me if the demons come calling.
+It was very emotional but also reassuring – I know that I don’t have to do this alone and that they will be there to support me.
 Thank you, both of you.

 They say that it’s at times like this that you find out who you’re real friends are.
 All too often it’s said negatively, as if to reinforce that most of the people you know aren’t genuine friends.
 But I see it in a completely different light, as a positive expression of just how good the friends you have are.
 I may only have a small group of them, but they are fantastic.

 The previous evening we had a meal at a restaurant after which we went to a bar with a great view over the city.
 I walked out onto the balcony and saw for the first time since July 28, the day Edward died, the London Eye and, directly behind it, the Evelina Children’s Hospital.
 I froze, fearing the worst, but the tears didn’t come.
-It was upsetting but, I also knew how many critically ill children and babies were in there right there and then fighting for their lives.
+It was upsetting but I also knew how many critically ill children and babies were in there right there and then fighting for their lives.
 Any anger I had was mis-directed at such a place, filled as it is with talented and dedicated surgeons, doctors and nurses working to make sure these children survive, just as they had tried so hard for Edward.

-I first noticed this just after Christmas which was, as expected, awful.
-I won’t dwell on it because I’ve spoken in detail about the depths of grief in previous posts and I want to focus on the positives here.
 On 28 December, something genuinely significant happened.
 Apart from a two day period on holiday in August, I had cried every single day since July 28th.
 Not just tears, but proper crying – the sort that only stops because you need to take a breath.

 On this day, we were staying with my best friend and his family.
 He’s been living in San Francisco for a year so we hadn’t had the chance to talk about Edward like we normally would.
 We stayed up late and we talked, in depth, about the day he died.
 I fully expected the tears to come but they never did.
 Not one.
 My voice didn’t even break.
 I was surprised but full of mixed emotions; on the one hand recognising the achievement but on the other feeling guilty and disrespectful to my son for not crying about his death.
 Bitter sweet, but still progress.